Frequently Asked Questions

 1. How many certificates and Associate of Arts degrees does the Culinary Arts department offer?

-The Culinary Arts department offers two Associate of Arts degrees, and five certificates.
+The Culinary Arts department offers one Associate of Arts degree, and three certificates.

 2. How much does each certificate cost?